 You can use whatever rum you have on hand for mojitos.
 That said, not all rums are created equal.
 Also, should you use white rum or dark rum for your mojio?

 Personally, I usually like a dark rum in my mojito, because I like the flavor more.
 However, for fruity variations of the mojito, I think a white rum lets the flavor of the fruit shine through better.

-Here are a few of my favorite rums:
+Here are a few of our favorite rums:

 - Appletons White Jamaican Rum

 - Mount Gay Silver Barbados Rum (this is also white) – Mount Gay also makes one of my favorite dark rums

 - Hatian Rhum Barbancourt White